-The proposed budget for fiscal year (FY) 2019-2020 for the City of Brownsville was prepared in accordance with the laws of the State of Oregon, with the general guidance of the Oregon Department of Revenue (ODR), using figures from the FY 2016-2017 and FY 2017-2018 audits prepared and provided by Boldt, Carlisle & Smith LLC.
-The City utilized the internal financial expenditure & revenue reports for FY ending 2017-2018, current financial expenditure & revenue reports from FY 2018-2019 through April.
+The proposed budget for fiscal year (FY) 2020-2021 for the City of Brownsville was prepared in accordance with the laws of the State of Oregon, with the general guidance of the Oregon Department of Revenue (ODR), using figures from the FY 2017-2018 and FY 2018-2019 audits prepared and provided by Boldt, Carlisle & Smith LLC.
+The City utilized the internal financial expenditure & revenue reports for FY ending 2018-2019, current financial expenditure & revenue reports from FY 2019-2020 through March.
 I have gathered information from the Linn County Treasurer and the Linn County Assessor's Office, the Council, the Library Advisory Board, the Parks & Open Space Advisory Board and Staff.

-Administrative Assistant Tammi Morrow and I attended the annual ODR training offered at Lane Community College in Eugene, Oregon in March 2019.
+Administrative Assistant Tammi Morrow and I attended the annual ODR training offered at Lane Community College in Eugene, Oregon in March 2020.
 The message delivered by ODR Staff was nearly identical to the previous year.
-ODR representatives continued their conversation concerning "allocated" and "non-allocated" classifications for a fifth year.
+ODR representatives continued their conversation concerning "allocated" and "non-allocated" classifications for a sixth year.
 ODR representatives expressed no concern over people choosing to not show these categories in their budgets.
-One of the representatives said they are more budget theorists than budget practitioners.
-It was a refreshing acknowledgement.
 The City allocates all funds based on the area or fund to which expenditures pertain as required by State law.